CASALab-Unisa/Bias-Aware-Dataset-Evaluation-Soft-Facial-Attribute-Recognition/README.md

 This repository contains enhanced annotations for the CelebA and LFW datasets, developed in the context of the study:

 **A Framework for Bias-Aware Dataset Evaluation in Soft Facial Attribute Recognition**
-Lucia Cascone, Michele Nappi, Chiara Pero, Xinggang Wang *(currently under review)*
+Lucia Cascone, Michele Nappi, Chiara Pero, Xinggang Wang *Pattern Recognition*

 These annotations are intended to support fairness and bias evaluation in soft facial attribute recognition (FAR) tasks.